microbiomedata/nmdc-runtime/docs/content/tutorials/auth.md

 If the `id` you request is already in use (i.e. already exists), you will get an error response.
 We suggest ignoring `capability_ids` for now; that can be populated later.

-Once you have identified the site you want to generate credentials for, you can use use the [`POST /sites/{site_id}:generateCredentials`](https://api.microbiomedata.org/docs#/Workflow%20management/generate_credentials_for_site_client_sites__site_id__generateCredentials_post) endpoint to do so.
+Once you have identified the site you want to generate credentials for, you can use the [`POST /sites/{site_id}:generateCredentials`](https://api.microbiomedata.org/docs#/Workflow%20management/generate_credentials_for_site_client_sites__site_id__generateCredentials_post) endpoint to do so.
 The response will contain the credentials for the generated site client, which will look something like this: